 Skills and expertise to initiate, develop and facilitate involvement and engagement activities are often learned on the job.
-However, it's difficult to be aware of the best practices happening across the SPCR and know who might be able to support an early career researcher in developing these skills further.
+However, it is difficult to be aware of the best practices happening across the SPCR and know who might be able to support an early career researcher in developing these skills further.

 The SPCR is launching a pilot scheme for a Patient and Public Involvement and Engagement (PPIE) placement opportunity.
-The scheme will allow SPCR Trainees (School funded PhD students and early career researchers) to take on a placement at another member to learn from their involvement and engagement work.
+The scheme will allow SPCR Trainees (School funded PhD students and recipients of a Fellowship) to take on a placement at a School member to learn from their involvement and engagement work.
 The scheme will aim to:

 - Identify best practices of PPIE across the SPCR and raise their awareness and profile within the School

 - Supporting best practices of PPIE by enabling additional support and capacity to develop and deliver their activities

 - Improve PPIE skills amongst SPCR Trainees by learning from researchers and PPIE professionals from outside their organisation

 - Create new relationships within the School amongst those leading in inclusive and creative PPIE